 Huyen Khong Cave- No 10

 By far one of the largest and the most impressive cave, Huyen Khong has a large vent in its ceiling.
 The way light passes through it, makes the cave spectacular.
-The three meters high Buddha statue placed in the middle of the cave dates back to 1960.
-The left of the cave has Ngoc temple and right side has temple of Loi Phi to bring health and wealth.
+Here, the three meter high Buddha statue placed in the middle of the cave dates back to 1960.
+While the left of the cave has Ngoc temple, the right side has temple of Loi Phi that brings health and wealth.

 Linh Nham Cave- No. 6

 Our next visit was to Linh Nham cave, a tiny cave dedicated to the gods and kings.